Yanbud/mighty-mustangs-Project-1-Group/README.md

 ![Project mock-up image.](./images/screenshot.png)

-Also, here's the code for the project in our Git repository: https://github.com/mbarrientos1129/mighty-mustangs-Project-1-Group
+Here's the code for the project in our Git repository: https://github.com/mbarrientos1129/mighty-mustangs-Project-1-Group

 #Contributing